covelo12/Findings-ER/Findings.md

 - Deb is the file format that debian uses in its destributioiins
 - This archive has 3 files: debian-binary (Containing package format number), control archive (Containig package name, version, dependencies and maintainer) and data archive(Containg the installable files)

-### Control archive
--Ansible is a suite of software tools that enables infrastructure as code data/usr/bin